 We offer a range of Morrisons products designed to help customers stay healthy.
 Our Nourish brand now offers 12 nutrition and health claims including bone, gut, heart, skin or immunity health, and our‘ Healthier Living’ icon helps customers to identify healthier food products.

 We’re continuing to make plant-based products more accessible to our customers, including our own-brand Plant Revolution range, which we have committed to grow by 300%.

-In early 2022 we will remove child-friendly characters from products that are HFSS (high in fat, sugar and salt), including cereals and confectionery.
+We’ve removed child-friendly characters from products that are HFSS (high in fat, sugar and salt), including cereals and confectionery.
 We took chocolate and sugar confectionery away from our checkouts in 2016, and we no longer sell energy drinks to under-18s.

-We engage with a number of government departments to help support the public health agenda and share knowledge to help support a ‘whole systems’ approach including; the Department of Health and Social Care; the Department for Environment, Food and Rural Affairs; the Food Standards Agency; Public Health England; and The office for Health Inequalities and Disparities.
+We engage with a number of government departments to share knowledge to help support a ‘whole systems’ approach including; the Department of Health and Social Care; the Department for Environment, Food and Rural Affairs; the Food Standards Agency; Public Health England; and The office for Health Inequalities and Disparities.

 We also support a number of key organisations, charities, plus academic and research institutions that are providing evidence-based health information and are supporting scientific communication and education around health.